cgencer/EQueue-docs/02-Game-Overview.md

 ## A Typical Turn:

 - The gameplay is focused on the circular board and all players queue's.
+- Player may match with a partner if not done already which ends their turn.
 - Pick up the emotile by following its [[#Picking Up EmoTiles|rules]] (as mentioned above),
 - Activate the event-card by paying its cost/receiving its benefit with crystals of their color.
 The paid amount goes to their reserve.
 - They move one of their markers from the shoshin-track to the axis' matching the event-card onto the connecting space to the emotile they want to take.